State and Store in frontend codebases

 For the State we leverage Typescript and the typing libraries we already used to model states with state diagrams and opaque types in mind.

-For the Store we use multiple instances of @iadvize-oss/store’s store for different states.
+For the Store we use multiple instances of @iadvize-oss/store

 For the Workflow, we postponed the discussion a bit.
 We still rely on redux-saga and its CSP paradigm when we need to coordinate complex workflows even if we don’t put anything in the Redux store.
 It is strange but it works very well.
 We also use Task from fp-ts to write new services.
 If someday we want to use the concept of streams for a new feature we will look at RxJS without having to rethink the whole app.